 - 1. Effective the first full pay period following ratification of the CBA, Classic and PEPRA employees shall pay the pension cost-sharing contributions outlined in Sections 32 [Section 31] through Section 33 [Section 32]. - 2.
 The pension cost-sharing contribution changes shall begin as described in paragraph 1, above, and will thereafter be accomplished through an amendment of the District's contract with CalPERS. - 3.
 In order to accomplish the CalPERS contract amendment, the District shall, within sixty (60) days following ratification, begin to implement the agreed upon pension contributions through Board resolution. - a.
 The CalPERS contract amendment requires, among other things, a member vote approving the amendment. - b.
 If the members fail to pass the CalPERS contract amendment, the Board Resolution shall remain in place and the pension contributions specified in Sections 32 [Section 31] through 33 [Section 32] shall continue. - 4.
 If any future CalPERS contract amendments are necessary, the parties shall endeavor to complete the ratification process outlined in Item No. 3, above, prior to the effective date of the change. - 5.
 Pension contributions shall be on a pre-tax basis to the extent permitted by law.

-FOR THE DISTRICT.
+EUD THE DISTRICT

-Shana Dines Date Jason Ledford Date

-Assistant Chief Labor Relations Officer President

-BART Police Managers' Association

-Carlos Rojas Date Jerry Camous Date
+TOR THE DISTRICT.
+TOR BEIMA.
+Shana Dines Date Assistant Chief Labor Relations Officer Jason Ledford Date President BART Police Managers' Association Carlos Rojas Date Chief of Police Jerry Camous Date Chief Negotiator

-Chief of Police Chief Negotiator